Hardware-Aware Quantum Kernel Design Based on Graph Neural Networks: Experiment

-To further highlight the efficiency of our approach, we evaluate the computational speedup achieved by using GNNs-1 and GNNs-2 for circuit performance estimation.
-The primary motivation for employing these two models is to accelerate the evaluation process of a large number of candidate circuits.
-Specifically, we compare the inference time of 100 GNNs-1 predictions for PST against the time required for directly computing PST values, and similarly, we compare the inference time of 100 GNNs-2 predictions for KTA with their direct calculation.
-As illustrated in Fig. \ref{figure4_c} and summarized in Table \ref{table1}, it is important to note that the y-axis in Fig. \ref{figure4_c} is presented on a logarithmic scale.
+To further demonstrate the efficiency of our approach, we evaluate the computational speedup achieved by GNN-1 and GNN-2 in circuit performance estimation.
+Specifically, we compare the inference time for 100 GNN-1 predictions of PST with the time required for direct PST computation, and similarly compare the inference time for 100 GNN-2 predictions of KTA with that of direct KTA evaluation.
+As shown in Fig.~\ref{figure4_c} and summarized in Table~\ref{table1}, the results clearly highlight the substantial efficiency gains of the proposed approach.
+Note that the y-axis in Fig.~\ref{figure4_c} is presented on a logarithmic scale.

+Compared to direct computation, GNN-1 and GNN-2 achieve speedups of $381\times$ and $58{,}378\times$ for PST and KTA prediction, respectively.
+This comparison reflects the inference cost of the trained GNNs relative to the expense of explicit computation.
+Rather than a direct algorithmic acceleration, the improvement arises from replacing costly evaluations with learned surrogate models, enabling rapid performance estimation once training is completed.

-Compared to direct calculation, using GNNs-1 and GNNs-2 for predicting PST and KTA achieves speedups of $381\times $ and $58378\times $, respectively.
-These substantial accelerations enable the efficient evaluation of a large number of candidate circuits, making large-scale quantum kernel screening feasible.
-In addition to evaluating the acceleration in computation time, we further investigate the scalability of GNNs-1 and GNNs-2 with respect to the number of qubits.
-Detailed analysis and results on qubit scalability are provided in Appendix \ref{Appendix_B}.
+Such a paradigm is particularly advantageous when direct computation becomes prohibitively expensive, allowing efficient evaluation of a large number of candidate circuits and making large-scale quantum kernel screening feasible.
+In addition to computational efficiency, we further examine the scalability of GNN-1 and GNN-2 with respect to the number of qubits, with detailed results provided in Appendix~\ref{Appendix_B}.